Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 - Wet and neaten off the edges, avoiding the loose fiber on the tail and ties.

 Step 35: Prepare the Tail and the Ties

-- Split a length of wool roving to make 2 ties and use a thicker piece to create a curly tail.
+- Split a length of wool roving to make two ties, and use a thicker piece to create a curly tail.